 5.2.
 Before and after partner work, before switching partners if this happens, students must bow to each other when requested by an instructor.
 To not do this shows great disrespect for someone that is about to/has just worked with you to help make you better.

 5.3.
-When passing something to a senior or equal grade or receiving something from them, the student should either use two hands or use their right hand with their left hand touching under the elbow.
-The senior grade should use one hand as normal.
+When passing something to a senior or equal grade or receiving something from them, the passer should turn the item to be received (e.g. paddle handle towards the receiver) and then should either use two hands or use their right hand with their left hand touching under the elbow.
+The senior grade can use one hand as normal.

 6.1.
 It's very important that all students remember that while they are taking part in a contact and combat sport, Taekwondo is an individual journey of self-improvement and skill-learning and that their classmates are there to help each other on that individual journey.

 6.2.
 If one student gets hurt during partner work, be it after an intentional kick or an accidental impact, their partner should stop the exercise to ensure the hurt student is OK (and apologise if it was an accidental impact).
 If they don't confirm they are OK, the non-hurt student should get the attention of an instructor to check on their partner.

 6.3.
 In the event that one student is distracted (maybe their pads are twisted, belt is coming undone or they have other pairs of fighters too near them) then their partner should be aware of this and pause to allow the situation to be resolved, rather than capitalise on their distraction.